 Clive may have been annoyed or disturbed; however, the jury would have to determine whether an ordinary person would be reasonably annoyed or disturbed by Brita’s tending to the garden.
 In a balancing test, the jury would also weigh the seriousness of the harm to Clive against the public benefit.
 In this case, Clive would likely lose a private nuisance claim against Brita.

 Private nuisance cases in California most often involve disputes between neighbors or against prior property owners.
-Examples of private nuisance claims in California may include the following:
+Examples of private nuisance claims under California state law may include the following:

 A nuisance that is considered injurious to health may include waste, garbage, or dangerous material.
 If a property owner keeps or allows unsanitary conditions to exist on the property that is harmful or offensive to the neighbor, that may be considered a private nuisance.
 This could include: